cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

     k.Keeper.SetStoredGame(ctx, storedGame)
     ```

-    Updating the fields that were modified.
-Using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/8d686fc4feaf38687092712849f35a5d74a11378/x/checkers/keeper/stored_game.go#L10) function just as when you originally created and saved the game.
+    Updating the fields that were modified using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/8d686fc4feaf38687092712849f35a5d74a11378/x/checkers/keeper/stored_game.go#L10) function just as when you created and saved the game.

 7. Return relevant information regarding the move's result: